-The initial enrollment fee is $160.
-The annual re-enrollment fee is $110.
+There is an initial enrollment fee and an annual re-enrollment fee.
 This fee includes premiums paid toward the Sea Cadet Group Accident and Health Protection Plan.
 Each month, cadets may be required to bring a small fee to cover meals, berthing, activities, and transportation.

 6. Must I buy my own uniform?

 Surplus U.S. Navy uniforms are made available to the NSCC and NLCC.
 These uniforms, in turn, are made available to cadets at a minimal cost for shipping and handling.
 Uniform needs that cannot be met through this source may be purchased at the Navy Exchange Uniform Shops.
-Attempts are made to supply uniform items, but some items, due to size or availability, may be the responsibility of the parents to provide (normally boots or shoes).
+Attempts are made to supply uniform items, but some items, due to size or availability, may be the responsibility of the parents to provide.